TheRealGI/GoldenKappa-Chrome-Extension/README.md

 3. Open up google chrome
 4. In the url bar type in: chrome://extensions
 5. Enable developer mode on the top right.
-6. Click on Load unpacked extension button and navigate to extracted version of the downloaded extension
+6. Click on Load unpacked extension button and navigate to extracted version of the downloaded extension.
+Select the src folder
 7. Reopen chrome and go to twitch.tv
 8. Type in chat Kappa.
 See what happens :)